abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 - If the user is NOT connected to the desktop and if the duration time is more than `expirein`, then the desktop is deleted.
 - If the user is connected and if the duration time is is more than `expirein` and if `force` is `true`, then the desktop is deleted.
 - If the user is connected and if the duration time is more than `expirein` and if `force` is `false`, then the desktop is NOT deleted.
+- Else nothing to do, keep the pod running

 ```
 - name: "force'
   value: 'false'